digital-land/digital-land.github.io/content/blog-post/beta-team.md

 I particularly don’t want you just to be productive and pointlessly make lots of stuff.
 We’ll need a lot of software and a lot of content stuff.

-Be it needs to be the right stuff:
+But it needs to be the right stuff:

 * stuff we can afford to keep and maintain
 * stuff that helps us make data, faster